The Synthetic Roth Contribution

 5.3 The PV Identity§

-PV(Outside − Inside) ≈ conv_tax) hold under varying-distribution methods, where the per-year increment is no longer constant? - How does the SRC manifest in distribution methods that leave a positive balance for beneficiaries?
+- How does the SRC manifest when distributions leave a positive balance for beneficiaries?

 5B.1 Setup§